p1ng-request/docs/templates/Python/Python_Find_Phone_Number_in_string.md

 **Author:** [Anas Tazir](https://github.com/anastazir)

-This notebook find phone number in string.
+**Description:** This notebook provides a Python script to identify and extract phone numbers from a given string.

 ## Input